ashleefv/BeeNestABM/README.md

 switch_idx = (isfinite(position(:,1))) & (randomTransition < transitionVector);
 updatedActivity(switch_idx) = 1-currentActivity(switch_idx); % switch activity state index

-### Submodel 3: Move with some velocity and at some angle heading (0-2 pi in 2D) from the current position (Figure 3).
+### Submodel 3 Movement: Move with some velocity and at some angle heading (0-2 pi in 2D) from the current position (Figure 3).
     - velocity:
     - angle: